JeffreySarnoff/ArbNumerics.jl/docs/src/precisions.md

 ## Reliability and Production

-When computing for production or for presentation, it is __important__ that you use `setextrabits` once and that happen only at the start.
+When computing for production or for presentation
+ - use `setextrabits` once only, at the start.

-- Reliabile computations presume you not alter it midstream.
+ - reliablility presumes you not alter it midstream.

 ## finding precisions